ribzix/sarmat/readme.md

-# Semi Automatic Remote Management of Trains
+# Semi Automatic Remote Management and Administration of Trains